Windows

 The comment is a reminder to your future self who might open up this file a few months from now =)

-Setting Git Bash as the default VS Code terminal profile
+Setting Git Bash as the default terminal profile in Positron

-Finally, let’s make sure the VS Code uses our newly installed Git Bash shell as its default terminal profile:
+Finally, let’s make sure that Positron uses our newly installed Git Bash shell as its default terminal profile:

-1. Open Up VS Code and go to the general preferences / settings (shortcut Ctrl + ,).
+1. Open up Positron and go to the general preferences / settings (shortcut Ctrl + ,).

 2. Type in “Default terminal profile” and find the entry that reads Terminal > Integrated > Default profile: Windows.